HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ```bash
 ls /eos/project-f/fccsw-web/www/share/gen/whizard/
 ```
+or browsing `https://fccsw.web.cern.ch/fccsw/share/gen/whizard/Zpole/`, if EOS is not available.

 It is advised to work in a separate directory for each process.
 For example, for Z_mumu, we have: